russellacraig/tf-bpg-pve-jenkins-agent/README.md

     working_dir = "/opt/jenkins"
 }
 ```
-copy the example to terraform.tfvars and update with your details
+Copy the example to terraform.tfvars and update with your details.

 ## Terraform Deployment
 ```bash